netdance/Napili/README.md

     higher is faster

-Napili's code comes with IntelliJ IDEA and Netbeans setups, and shold run with a Gradle setup as well.
+Napili's code comes with IntelliJ IDEA and Netbeans setups, as well as the gradle setup that I use.
+In IDEA, configure the gradle file to build.
+In Netbeans, you may need to tweak the libraries... or not.

 I created Napili as a way to learn JavaFX (as well as a number of other technologies), and to better explain Groovy DSLs on my blog (which can be found at http://jamesgdriscoll.wordpress.com )